magomimmo/modern-cljs/doc/tutorial-07.md

 The `:simple` compilation mode is a little more aggressive with the emitted JS code by the CLJS compiler.
-As a lot of others minifiers, it basically produces a minified output JS code by simplifying expressions and renaming local variables within functions.
+As a lot of others minifiers, it basically produces a minified JS code by simplifying expressions and renaming local variables within functions.
 Nothing very new.

 To activate `:simple` compilation mode, all you have to do is just change `:optmizations` value from `:whitespace` to `:simple`.